Pyramid of the Sun - Where Man Met The Gods

 Pyramid of the Sun

 The Pyramid of the Sun was built by the Teotihuacanos along the Avenue of the Dead between 1 A.D. and 250 A.D.
 Although the pyramid's existence was confirmed in the early 1900s, the 1970s saw the discovery of a 100 yards long cave beneath the pyramid, which ended in a four-leaf clover with four chambers.
-The artifacts in the chamber suggested that priests would perform daily rituals to appease the sun and moon god.
+The artefacts in the chamber suggested that priests would perform daily rituals to appease the Sun and Moon-god.

-At a size of 738 feet (225 meters) across and 246 feet (75 meters) high, the Pyramid of the Sun is the third largest pyramid in the world.
-It is thought that the design and location of the pyramid represents different realms of the Teotihuacan universe - celestial, terrestrial and subterranean.
+At a size of 738 feet (225 meters) across and 246 feet (75 meters) high, the Pyramid of the Sun is the third-largest pyramid in the world.
+It is thought that the design and location of the pyramid represent different realms of the Teotihuacan universe - celestial, terrestrial and subterranean.

 Leave a Reply